-You can see all the lectionary readings for the Proper 25, Year A by clicking here.
-I have chosen to discuss the passage from the Gospel of Matthew.
+You can see all the lectionary readings for Easter Sunday, Year B by clicking here.
+I have chosen to discuss the passage from the Gospel of Mark.

 I love the simplicity of this story in Mark.
 Three women, Mary Magdalene, Salome, and Mary the mother of James come to the tomb of Jesus just after sunrise on the first day of the week.
 As they approach the tomb they realize they will be unable to move the stone covering the entrance to the tomb.
 Just then they look up and see that the stone was already moved.
 They walk into the tomb and see a man in a white robe.
 They are afraid, but he tells them not to fear.

 You are looking for Jesus from Nazareth, the one who was killed on a cross.
 He has risen from death!
 He is not here.
 Look, here is the place they put him when he was dead.
 Now go and tell his followers.
 And be sure to tell Peter.
 Tell them, “Jesus is going into Galilee and will be there before you come.
 You will see him there, as he told you before.”

 The women are afraid and baffled.
 They run away from the tomb and don’t tell what happened out of fear.
 And there it ends.
 There are later additions to Mark that tell more of the resurrection story, but this is where the original ends (though some scholars think there was more to the story and that part is missing).
 It does seem to end very abruptly.

 I enjoyed this note from the NIV Cultural Backgrounds Study Bible:

 16:8 They said nothing to anyone.
 Ancient audiences appreciated irony.
 Sometimes in Mark’s Gospel, Jesus warns witnesses of miracles not to tell anyone, yet the witnesses proclaim it widely (1:45; 7:36); here, when finally some people are commanded to tell (v.
 7), they remain silent!